svx/k8-traefik/docs/tutorial.md

     app: whoami
 ```

-Traefik is notified when an Ingress resource is created, updated, or deleted.
-This makes the process dynamic.

 ---

-### 3.2 Create An Ingress
+### 4.2 Create An Ingress

 Ingresses are, in a way, the [dynamic configuration](https://doc.traefik.io/traefik/providers/kubernetes-ingress/ "Link to official Traefik docs about Kubernetes Ingresses") for Traefik.

 :::tip
-Find more information on [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/),
+You can find more information on [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to Kubernetes docs about Ingress Controllers"),
-and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in the official Kubernetes documentation.
+and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/ "Link to Kubernetes docs about Ingress networking") in the official Kubernetes documentation.
 :::

 Create a file called `04-whoami-ingress.yml` and insert the *Ingress* resource: